 Linguistics, the systematic study of human language, is situated at the crossroads of the humanities, the social sciences, and the physical sciences.
-The program in linguistics at The University of Texas at Arlington provides comprehensive training in current linguistic theory as informed by data from a variety of languages, and, optionally, in the application of linguistics to teaching English as a second or foreign language.
-Students receive instruction in the analysis of sound systems (phonetics and phonology) and grammar (morphology and syntax); in addition, the program has strengths in field linguistics, ESL teaching, discourse analysis, and sociolinguistics.
-Graduates of the program may find employment in fieldwork, international affairs and development, research, teaching, translation, and other fields.
+The program in linguistics at The University of Texas at Arlington provides comprehensive training in methods of linguistic analysis, as informed by current linguistic theory and data from a variety of languages.
+Students receive instruction in the analysis of sound systems (phonetics and phonology) and grammar (morphology and syntax); in addition, the program has strengths in field linguistics, discourse analysis, sociolinguistics, literacy, translation and teaching English to speakers of other languages (TESOL).
+Linguistic science has applications in language learning and teaching, literary analysis and criticism, psychology, communication, anthropology, philosophy, neurology, sociology, speech recognition and synthesis, and artificial intelligence.
+Graduates of the program may find employment in fieldwork and field program administration, international affairs and development, literacy consultation and language planning, language technology, research, teaching, translation and other fields.